harshjayprakash/experimental-blok/README.md

 The motivation for creating this project is not entirely clear; however, I've always had a strong interest in the Windows Operating System.

+See [Development History](./docs/development-history.md) for architecture evolution and major decisions.

 ### The Canvas Grid

 <p align="center">